highcharts/highcharts/docs/dashboards/custom-component.md

 ComponentRegistry.registerComponent(CustomHTML);
 ```

-This custom component can generate HTML elements to you dashboards by:
+This custom component can generate HTML elements in the dashboards by:
 - referencing the HTML element by its `id` attribute
 - passing the HTML as a string to the `html` property